ABOUT THE CEPM @ W&J

 Program Manager & Policy Analyst

 Max Clark joined the CEPM in 2018.
 Max is a graduate of Indiana University of Pennsylvania’s MA in Public Affairs program where he studied Public Administration and International Development.
-His research interest within the CEPM is centered on the sustainability of natural gas extraction in the Marcellus and Utica shale basins.
+His research interest within the CEPM is centered on the economic and environmental impacts of natural gas extraction in the Marcellus and Utica shale basins.

 Program Manager & Policy Analyst